-Talbot raised his hand and held up a finger.
-“Now wait, Jian,” Talbert said as he leaned forward and placed his elbows on his desk.
-“Think of it as a much-needed break while you help out a very scared young woman.”
+Talbert raised his hand and held up a finger.
+“Now wait, Jian,” he said, calling Justin by his last name as he leaned forward then rested his elbows on his desk.
+“Think of it as a much-needed break while you help out a very petrified young lady.
+Your father said you were due for a rest.
+He suggested you personally.”

 Justin shook his head in disbelief.
-“Why not offer this ‘job’ to Ferdinand.
-He owes you and he likes this kind of work.”
+“Why not offer this jobto Ferdinand.
+He owes you and he like this kind of work.”

 Sighing, Talbot stood.
-“Ferdinand would embarrass me.
-You won’t,” he said as he walked around his desk.
+“Ferdinand isn’t you.
+I want the best,” he said.
 “Just meet with them.
 That’s all I’m asking.”

-Talbot, once special forces, was now a businessman.
-Everything was a deal to him and Justin knew this situation was no different.
-His friend must have some kind of deal with this woman to try and pimp him out.
-What kind of deal and Why.
+Justin narrowed his eyes as he stared at Talbot.
+A veteran who served in the special forces with Justin’s father, Talbot was now a businessman.
+Everything was worked like a deal to him and Justin knew this situation was no different.
+Talbot must have some kind of arrangement with this woman or her father, as an incentive to pimp him and his extensive skills out.
+What kind of arrangement?
+That was the question.

-Talbot opened his office door and called out a man’s name.
-Justin heard the name Malcolm and he filed it away, just in case.
+Talbot opened his office door and called out a name.
+Justin stood and turned in the direction of the door.
 A few seconds later, a man walked through the open door and greeted Talbot.
 He was dressed well, held his head high, and looked Justin straight in the eyes as he approached.

 “Mr. Jian,” the man held out his hand, “I’m Malcolm St. James.”